History of Vietnam: French conquest of Vietnam (1858–1887)

 Some of the resistance movements lasted decades, with Phan Đình Phùng fighting in Central Vietnam until 1896, and in the northern mountains, former bandit leader Hoàng Hoa Thám fought until 1911.
 Even the teenage Nguyễn Emperor Hàm Nghi left the Imperial Palace of Huế in 1885 with regent Tôn Thất Thuyết and started the Cần Vương ("Save the King") movement, trying to rally the people to resist the French.
 He was captured in November 1888 and exiled to French Algeria.

 In Cambodia, which was also part of Indochina like Vietnam, the French restored the Kingdom of Cambodia as a Protectorate from its previous invader, Thailand, which had invaded and devastated the country.
-This act also fulfilled a past promise by Spanish-Philippines to restore Cambodia,a promise that was ultimately realized by the French and Vietnamese, and both peoples being mostly Catholics.
+This act also fulfilled a past promise by Spanish-Philippines to restore Cambodia, a promise that was ultimately realized by the French and Vietnamese, and both peoples being mostly Catholics.
 In 1887, Vietnamese protectorates and Cochinchina colony became parts of the French Indochinese Federation.

 Guerrillas of the Văn Thân movement and Cần Vương movement killed around a third of Vietnam's Christian population during the resistance war.
 Decades later, two more Nguyễn emperors, Thành Thái and Duy Tân were also exiled to Africa for having anti-French tendencies.
 The former was deposed on the pretext of insanity and Duy Tân was caught in a conspiracy with the mandarin Trần Cao Vân trying to start an uprising.
 However, lack of modern weapons and equipment prevented these resistance movements from being able to engage the French in open combat.
-The various anti-French started by mandarins were carried out with the primary goal of restoring the old feudal society.
+The various anti-French insurgencies started by mandarins were carried out with the primary goal of restoring the old feudal society.
 However, by 1900 a new generation of Vietnamese were coming of age who had never lived in precolonial Vietnam.
 These young activists were as eager as their grandparents to see independence restored, but they realized that returning to the feudal order was not feasible and that modern technology and governmental systems were needed.
 Having been exposed to Western philosophy, they aimed to establish a republic upon independence, departing from the royalist sentiments of the Cần Vương movements.
 Some of them set up Vietnamese independence societies in Japan, which many viewed as a model society (i.e. an Asian nation that had modernized, but retained its own culture and institutions).